The Tappan Zee Bridge is a Cancer in Our Midst

-I've been writing about the problems created by the Tappan Zee Bridge for months now: problems that have existed for 56 years, problems that would only continue and get worse if the bridge is replaced as the Governor plans.
+I've been writing about the problems created by the Tappan Zee Bridge for years now: problems that have existed for 56 years, problems that will only continue and get worse now that the bridge has been replaced as the Governor ordered.
 The bridge is a cancer in our midst, spewing sprawl across the Hudson Valley.
 There is no way to redeem it with "Bus Rapid Transit."
 The only way the valley can heal itself is if the bridge is gone.

 - The Tappan Zee Bridge is a huge waste of money.

 - The Tappan Zee Bridge replacement project will be an even bigger waste of money, anywhere from $5 billion to $18 billion.
 The governor has talked a lot about ways to borrow money for the bridge, but the tolls by themselves will not be enough to pay that money back; we will have to pay for it with sales or income taxes, or by cutting something else in the budget (like subways or Metro-North).

 - The Tappan Zee Bridge competes with existing transit.
 Taxpayers currently pay 90% of the operating cost of buses over the bridge, and we will continue to do so as long as the State makes it easy for people to drive.

 - The Tappan Zee Bridge is a sprawl-generating machine.
 The sprawl created by this bridge in Orange, Rockland, Bergen and Westchester counties is bad for everyone in the area.
 The bridge sprawl puts teens, seniors, the poor and the disabled at a disadvantage.

 - The Tappan Zee Bridge sprawl increases the pressure for hydrofracking.

 - The Tappan Zee Bridge sprawl keeps Nyack, Suffern and the other towns from being Strong Towns with sustainable budgets.

 - The Tappan Zee Bridge sprawl adds to pollution